fpoli/kaggle-cooking/Readme.md

  2. Run one of the scripts, like `python script/linear_svc.py`
  3. Predictions will be stored in `data/results_*.csv` and `data/hist/results_*.csv`

-In the competition `ensemble.py` reached an accuracy of **0.79053**, ranking 406 out of 1388 partecipants.
+In the competition `ensemble.py` reached an accuracy of **0.79053**, ranking 406 out of 1388 participants.

 Copyright Federico Poli <<federpoli@gmail.com>> 2015-2016.
 Released under the GNU General Public License v3.0.